Country Rugby League: History

-Newcastle was the first city outside Sydney to start a league competition, being involved in the Sydney Premiership in 1908–09 and then starting their own competition in 1910.
+In New South Wales, Newcastle was the first city outside Sydney to start a league competition, despite being involved in the Sydney Premiership in 1908–09 and then starting their own competition in 1910.

-(Other country areas were playing "football" before this time, which should be referenced.
-A photograph exists of the Bowraville team of 1907 who presumably played other teams in the district.
-If the team played Rugby Union, some reference should be made in this History section as to when this region converted to Rugby League.

-Local research required since early editions of the local newspaper are not in the National Archives.)

-On 11 February 1911, the Hunter District Rugby Football League (HDRFL) was established at a large meeting in Maitland, thus becoming the first branch of the NSW Rugby League in "the bush" (i.e. outside the urban centres of Sydney and Newcastle).
+On 11 February 1911, the Hunter District Rugby Football League (HDRFL) was established at a large meeting in Maitland, thus becoming the first branch of the New South Wales Rugby League in "the bush" (i.e. outside the urban centres of Sydney and Newcastle).
 The HDRFL territory encompassed a lower part of the Hunter Valley from Singleton down to the Maitland district and towns on the nearby coalfields (the major ones being Cessnock, Kurri Kurri and Weston).
 Competition games were scheduled to kick off on 13 May but were pushed back to 20 May when clubs complained they had not had enough time to practice the new code.
-In the first senior-grade games played, West Maitland def.
-Kurri Kurri (12–0) and Cessnock def.
-Morpeth (23–0) in a double-header on the enclosed Albion Ground at Maitland.
-The first City v.
-Country match (advertised as such by the NSWRL in the Sydney Morning Herald of 10/6/1911) was played at the Sydney Agricultural Ground on that same Saturday, with City winning 29–8.
-The Country team was composed exclusively of players from the Newcastle ("Northern") and the Hunter competitions.
-The first ever country divisional match (described as such in the Maitland Daily Mercury of 31/7/1911) was played at Newcastle on 29/7/1911 between Newcastle and Hunter.
-Newcastle won 29–14.
-The first NSW Country team to tour was a squad of 17 players (12 from Newcastle and 5 from Hunter) that played three matches in Queensland between 5/8/1911 and 12/8/1911, defeating the Queensland State side twice and a Queensland Country representative side once.
-They then travelled to Sydney to play the Sydney Metropolitan team, again winning 31–24.
+In the first senior-grade games played, West Maitland defeated Kurri Kurri (12–0) and Cessnock defeated Morpeth (23–0) in a double-header on the enclosed Albion Ground at Maitland.